audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

     - 4 Onions
     - 6 Sausages
     - 0.1 lbs cheese
         - For some reason, the inventory tracker is configured to only accept kilograms (kgs) for the amount of cheese in the inventory.
-There is a low-priority ticket to get that fixed, but for now please convert from pounds to kilograms in your output.
+There is a low-priority ticket to get that fixed, but for now please convert from pounds to kilograms in your output and round to the nearest whole number.

 - The total amount of ingredients before the day started:
     - 402 Pepperonis